kkhetarpal/Literature/RL/ReadingList/InverseRewardDesign.md

 **My thoughts**
+ * Very interesting theory in their proposed ideas.
  * Experiments were nicely framed, but the conclusions of results were not very well explained.
 IRD agent performs better than usual seemed more like a given and no detail explaination on 'how' 'why' etc was given.
  * The proposed solution seems to be highly dependent on solving the planning problem.
-A lot of which seems